 Your current credit rating has a lot to do with the options available to consolidate your bills.
 It is also important for you to think about how each bill consolidation option affects your credit.

-your bill consolidation options are far different if your don't have strong credit and your debt-to-income ratio is low. while a consolidation refinance or a balance transfer completely pay off your current lenders and creditors, the following options do not. these options for consolidating debt with bad credit do reduce your monthly payment and allow you to make only one payment each month, but your debts do not get paid off up-front. your debts get paid off during the programs.
+Your bill consolidation options are far different if your don't have strong credit and your debt-to-income ratio is low.
+While a consolidation refinance or a balance transfer completely pays off your current lenders and creditors, the following options do not.
+These options for consolidating debt with bad credit do reduce your monthly payment and allow you to make only one payment each month, but your debts do not get paid off up-front. your debts get paid off during the programs.

-- credit counseling: a credit counseling program's debt management plan is designed to speed up the time it takes you to get out of debt. you make one payment to the credit counseling program each month and the program sends a payment to each of your creditors, usually after getting you a reduced interest rate on your account. you pay back 100% of what you owe plus some fees to the program, but get out of debt faster because more of your money is going to your principal balances.
+- Credit Counseling: A credit counseling program's debt management plan is designed to speed up the time it takes you to get out of debt.
+You make one payment to the credit counseling program each month and the program sends a payment to each of your creditors, usually after getting you a reduced interest rate on your account.
+You pay back 100% of what you owe plus interest and some fees to the program, but get out of debt faster because more of your money is going to your principal balances.

-- debt settlement: debt settlement or debt negotiation is an aggressive debt relief program that's designed for consumers with a financial hardship. debt settlement is often the least expensive way to pay off your unsecured debts, while avoiding bankruptcy. if you make your monthly payments to the settlement programs, a reasonable expectation is that you will pay back approximately 50% of the debt you enroll. your monthly payment in a settlement program should be significantly lower than your current monthly payments, too. work only with a settlement firm that does not charge you any up-front fees and is fully compliant with all government regulations.
+- Debt Settlement: Debt settlement or debt negotiation is an aggressive debt relief program that's designed for consumers with a financial hardship.
+Debt settlement is often the least expensive way to pay off your unsecured debts, while avoiding bankruptcy.
+If you make your monthly payments to the settlement programs, a reasonable expectation is that you will pay back to your creditors approximately 50% of the debt you enroll, plus the fees that the settlement firm charges.
+Your monthly payment in a settlement program should be significantly lower than your current monthly payments, too, even though they include enough to cover the settlements and the fees to the firm you hire.
+Work only with a settlement firm that does not charge you any up-front fees and is fully compliant with all government regulations.

 Bill Consolidation Goals and Tips